Thrombolysis for acute deep vein thrombosis.

 Authors: Watson L, Broderick C, Armon MP

 BACKGROUND: Standard treatment for deep vein thrombosis aims to reduce immediate complications.
-Use of thrombolysis or clot dissolving drugs could reduce the long-term complications of post-thrombotic syndrome (PTS) (pain, swelling, skin discolouration, or venous ulceration) in the affected leg.
-This is the second update of a review first published in 2004.
+Use of thrombolysis or clot dissolving drugs could reduce the long-term complications of post-thrombotic syndrome (PTS) including pain, swelling, skin discolouration, or venous ulceration in the affected leg.
+This is the third update of a review first published in 2004.

-OBJECTIVES: To assess the effects of thrombolytic therapy and anticoagulation versus anticoagulation in the management of people with acute deep vein thrombosis (DVT) of the lower limb as determined by the effects on pulmonary embolism, recurrent venous thromboembolism, major bleeding, post-thrombotic complications, venous patency and venous function.
+OBJECTIVES: To assess the effects of thrombolytic therapy and anticoagulation compared to anticoagulation alone for the management of people with acute deep vein thrombosis (DVT) of the lower limb as determined by the effects on pulmonary embolism, recurrent venous thromboembolism, major bleeding, post-thrombotic complications, venous patency and venous function.

 SELECTION CRITERIA: Randomised controlled trials (RCTs) examining thrombolysis and anticoagulation versus anticoagulation for acute DVT were considered.

-MAIN RESULTS: Seventeen studies with 1103 participants were included.
-Complete clot lysis occurred significantly more often in the treatment group in early follow up (risk ratio (RR) 4.91; 95% confidence interval (CI) 1.66 to 14.53, P = 0.004) and at intermediate follow up (RR 2.37; 95% CI 1.48 to 3.80, P = 0.0004).
+MAIN RESULTS: Seventeen RCTs with 1103 participants were included.
+These studies differed in the both thrombolytic agent used and in the technique used to deliver it.
+Systemic, loco-regional and catheter-directed thrombolysis (CDT) were all included.
+Fourteen studies were rated as low risk of bias and three studies were rated as high risk of bias.
+We combined the results as any (all) thrombolysis compared to standard anticoagulation.
+Complete clot lysis occurred significantly more often in the treatment group at early follow-up (RR 4.91; 95% CI 1.66 to 14.53, P = 0.004) and at intermediate follow-up (RR 2.44; 95% CI 1.40 to 4.27, P = 0.002; moderate quality evidence).
 A similar effect was seen for any degree of improvement in venous patency.
-Significantly less PTS occurred in those receiving thrombolysis, (RR 0.64; 95% CI 0.52 to 0.79, P < 0.0001).
-Leg ulceration was reduced although the data were limited by small numbers (RR 0.48; 95% CI 0.12 to 1.88, P = 0.29).
-Those receiving thrombolysis had significantly more bleeding complications (RR 2.23; 95% CI 1.41 to 3.52, P = 0.0006).
+Up to five years after treatment significantly less PTS occurred in those receiving thrombolysis (RR 0.66, 95% CI 0.53 to 0.81; P < 0.0001; moderate quality evidence).
+This reduction in PTS was still observed at late follow-up (beyond five years), in two studies (RR 0.58, 95% CI 0.45 to 0.77; P < 0.0001; moderate quality evidence).
+Leg ulceration was reduced although the data were limited by small numbers (RR 0.87; 95% CI 0.16 to 4.73, P = 0.87).
+Those receiving thrombolysis had increased bleeding complications (RR 2.23; 95% CI 1.41 to 3.52, P = 0.0006; moderate quality evidence).
 Three strokes occurred in the treatment group, all in trials conducted pre-1990, and none in the control group.
-There was no significant effect on mortality detected at either early or intermediate follow up.
+There was no significant effect on mortality detected at either early or intermediate follow-up.
 Data on the occurrence of pulmonary embolism (PE) and recurrent DVT were inconclusive.
-Systemic thrombolysis is now not commonly used and catheter-directed thrombolysis (CDT) is the more favoured means of administration.
-This has been studied in iliofemoral DVT, and results from two trials are consistent with those from trials of systemic thrombolysis in DVT at other levels of occlusion.
+Systemic thrombolysis and CDT had similar levels of effectiveness.
+Studies of CDT included two trials in femoral and iliofemoral DVT, and results from these are consistent with those from trials of systemic thrombolysis in DVT at other levels of occlusion.

 AUTHORS' CONCLUSIONS: Thrombolysis increases the patency of veins and reduces the incidence of PTS following proximal DVT by a third.
-Strict eligibility criteria are necessary to reduce the risk of bleeding complications and this limits the applicability of this treatment.
+Evidence suggests that systemic administration and CDT have similar effectiveness.
+Strict eligibility criteria appears to improve safety in recent studies and may be necessary to reduce the risk of bleeding complications.
+This may limit the applicability of this treatment.
 In those who are treated there is a small increased risk of bleeding.
-In recent years CDT is the most studied route of administration, and results appear to be similar to systemic administration.
+Using GRADE assessment, the evidence was judged to be of moderate quality due to many trials having low numbers of participants.
+However, the results across studies were consistent and we have reasonable confidence in these results.